 NIMH and NIDA have funded an increasing number of grants over the last 10 years, mostly for ketamine and basic science research (not in humans) for LSD and ibogaine.
 But none have been funded to directly investigate potential therapeutic benefit of classical psychedelics or empathogens in humans (not explicitly stated).
 Notably, there was no mention of NIAAA funding or lack there of.

-The letter goes on to say, “Further research is needed to examine the efficacy and long-term safety of psychedelic drugs, including with repeated exposure and potential interactions with existing treatments.”
+Moreover, the letter goes on to say, “Further research is needed to examine the efficacy and long-term safety of psychedelic drugs, including with repeated exposure and potential interactions with existing treatments.”
 A very brief safety summary was given for ketamine, LSD, psilocybin, MDMA, ibogaine, however the cited information comes mostly from non-medical use of these substances (except esketamine, an FDA-approved medication) and did not reflect safety profiles from research in clinical settings.
 Finally, they outline the process for drug rescheduling if FDA approval is achieved, as described earlier in this article by Dr. Bonson.

 Decriminalization of Plants